One of the biggest sources

 As well as strong

-And use my head alongside my heart
+And use my head alongside

 So tame my flesh